 Texas Instruments (TXN) is a Dallas, Texas-based electronic equipment company.
 TXN produces both analog and digital chips for a variety of different industries, including communications and automotive.

-Since 1972, ESG has been an important part of the company’s philosophy and it remains to this day.
+Since 1972, ESG has been an important part of the company’s philosophy and it remains to this day, making it one of the top ESG stocks for several years in a row.
 Relevant environmental principles are still ingrained in TXN stock today.

-To reduce energy consumption, their ESG initiatives focus on generating revenue through products that encourage sustainability and increasing access to information in the community.
+To reduce energy consumption, their ESG initiatives focus on generating revenue through products that encourage sustainability and increase access to information in the community.

 Other companies worth investigating